wp-plugins/linkedin-sc/readme.txt

 Here is a list of the shortcodes you can use:
 <ul>
-	<li>[linkedinsc profile="guillaumev" lang="en"]: main shortcode, give here your profile name and the language you want your CV to be displayed in</li>
+	<li>[linkedinsc profile="guillaumev" lang="en"]: main shortcode, give here your profile name and the language you want your CV to be displayed in.
+Note that you can also use a full profile URL instead of your username</li>
 	<li>[linkedinsc_firstname]: displays your firstname</li>
 	<li>[linkedinsc_lastname]: displays your lastname</li>
 	<li>[linkedinsc_locality]: displays your current locality</li>